How can I support this project?

 For The Kelsey, inclusion means a mix of housing for people with and without disabilities.
 Design and housing experiences are the same quality for people, regardless of ability, and there is thoughtful effort to foster interaction, understanding, and connection across people of different abilities and backgrounds.

-Our building program will include a community kitchen and lounge which will be open to the community during, and promote an active street front.
+Our building program will include a community flex-space which will be open to the community, and promote an active street front.
 Our live-in Inclusion Concierges will work with the community to create programs appealing both to our residents and neighbors.